 |Ineffective||Multiple significant and/or (a) material issue(s) noted.
 Internal controls, governance and risk management processes are not adequately designed and/or are not generally effective.
 The nature of these issues is such that the achievement of objectives is seriously compromised.|

-The Office of the Inspector General has mapped out key engagements and interactions with the Global Fund’s main stakeholders during the audit and investigative process in the Stakeholder Engagement Models available below.
-These models are designed to ensure the right people know about the risks facing Global Fund financed programs and the necessary safeguards are in place before publication of any Office of the Inspector General report.
+The Office of the Inspector General mapped out key engagements and interactions with the Global Fund’s main stakeholders during the audit and investigative process.
+These engagements and interactions are captured in the stakeholder engagement models available for download below.
+These models are designed to ensure the right people know about the risks facing Global Fund-financed programs and the necessary safeguards are in place before publication of any Office of the Inspector General report.